byuids-resumes/Resume-Wright/docs/index.md

 `October 2021`
 __Brigham Young University-Idaho__, Intermediate Statistics Regression Analysis Apple Stock

-- Cleaned and analyzed Apple stock data using R for Regression Analysis
+- Cleaned and analyzed Apple stock data by performing a Regression Analysis in R
 - Analyzed how strong of a correlation NASDAQ’s stock has on Apple’s stock performance using a regression analysis in R.